Skip to Content

 All smiles on the suspension bridge!

 Golden, British Columbia is a small town of just around 4,000 people in the Canadian Rockies.
-But what it lacks by way of population, it absolutely makes up for in terms of epic things to do!
+But what it lacks by way of population, it absolutely makes up for in terms of things to do!
 This small town is surrounded by a bunch of national parks and mountain ranges, so there are endless outdoor activities to enjoy.

 The town of Golden also has some amazing restaurants, shops, bars, and cultural attractions to offer as well.
 Whether you prefer a chill stop on your road trip from Whistler to Banff, or something high-energy, you will love Golden.